PacificBiosciences/skera/docs/index.md

 ([read-segments](/read-segments)).
 For each input/parent read (e.g. HiFi)
 _skera_ will create multiple bam records, one for each fragment.
 A parent read can contain many fragments. _Skera_ has two major functions, split and undo.
-_Skera_ undo reconstitutes the original parent read from input fragments;
+_Skera_ undo reconstitutes the original parent read from input fragments.
-_Skera_ undo is not yet implemented.

 ## Availability
 The latest `skera` can be installed via the bioconda.